Clay Ovens and Heaters

 Sign Up for our monthly informational email.

-Thermal mass heating and cooking/baking ovens (such as Rocket Mass Ovens or Heaters, Cob ovens) require systems of duct work and heat sinks whose construction involves the use of raw clay mixed with sand and/or straw.
+Thermal mass heating ovens (such as Rocket Mass Ovens or Heaters, Cob ovens, pizza or baking ovens) employ heat sinking mechanisms to store energy.
+Their construction often involves the use of raw clay mixed with sand and/or straw.
+The clay mix is obviously not as strong as cement would be.
+However it is much less expensive, heat-sinks better and enables much easier disassembly or design adjustments.
 For example, check http://dirtcraft.ca or this page with videos and technical info.

-Many sources recommend using a Fireclay because these can withstand the temperatures in the oven.
+Some sources recommend using a Fireclay because these can withstand the temperatures in the oven.
 However this is not really correct.
-Red hot coals in a campfire are only about 1000-1200F, even the lowest duty clay is capable of withstanding temperatures far higher than that.
-In addition, fireclays come in a wide range of plasticities, water permeabilities, drying performances, etc. (like other clays).
-It is these properties that are more important than the fact it is a fireclay.
-In fact, we most often recommend a raw clay we mine called 98Mix.
-That clay is an earthenware.
-However it dries hard and strong and maintains plasticity even when blended with significant sand.
+Red hot coals in a campfire are only about 1000-1200F, even the lowest duty clay (e.g. terra cotta) is capable of withstanding temperatures far higher than that.
+Fireclays also come in a wide range of plasticities, water permeabilities, drying performances, etc (these properties are most the important in the practical issues to constructing the oven).
+We most often recommend 98Mix (an terra cotta clay we mine).
+It dries hard and strong and maintains plasticity even when blended with significant sand.

 To withstand the rain you need to build a roof or do something to make it able to shed water (a dried clay might seem hard, but it will turn back into mud when it comes into contact with water).
-The most obvious solution is to plaster it (using some sort of cement or plaster mix that sets hard).
+The most obvious solution is to plaster or stucco it (using some sort of cement or plaster mix that sets hard).
 An alternative is to add a hardener/sealant to your clay mix (e.g. silicone, corn starch, polymers, gums).
-If you choose the hardener do plenty of testing to make sure it will work.
+If you choose to use a hardener, do plenty of testing to make sure it will work (hardeners can reduce plasticity significantly).